menu icon

 Ingredients needed like tofu, soy sauce, sesame oil, sugar, sesame seeds, cornstarch, and salt.

-• Sweet potato noodles (dangmyeon) – These Korean noodles, made from sweet potato starch, are stiff and greyish before cooking and will turn transparent once cooked.
-Find them in the Asian aisle or at your local Asian market, or purchase them online.
+• Sweet potato noodles (Dangmyeon) - Made from sweet potato starch, they have a unique chewy texture, and turns transparent when cooked.
+Find them in the Asian aisle in groceries, your local Asian market, or online.

-• Soy sauce – For the best flavor, use Korean soy sauce, but regular soy sauce works just fine if that's what you have on hand.
+• Soy sauce - For the best flavor, use Korean soy sauce.
+Use a certified gluten-free soy sauce to make this recipe gluten-free.

 Sauce for vegan japchae in a ramekin with a teaspoon beside.